swarnima26796/Data-Science-Portfolio/Predictive analysis projects/README.md

 #### You can find the full project report [here.](https://drive.google.com/file/d/1r4kNTCJh9OTVS4lPbJEt5s262uGLRPLD/view?usp=sharing)

 ## COVID19 prediction using LSTM
-#### Objective- Before doing this project, I have tried the same project using LSTM but since the data was less it didn't gave accurate results.
+#### Before doing this project using ARIMA, I have tried the same project using LSTM but since the data was less it didn't gave accurate results.
 But now this project works fine.
 #### You can find the brief project synopsis [here.]()